Fear of Men (band): History

 In February 2013, Kanine Records released a compilation of previous recordings as Early Fragments.
 It included the previous three singles and one previously unreleased track "Sheer".
 The album was described as "moving backwards from their most recent dreamy haze to their first art school experiments" by Consequence of Sound.
 The band also performed at SXSW, Festival Nrmal and the Indietracks festivals, while Edwards was replaced by Alex Flynn-O'Neill.

 They worked on their debut LP Loom, which was released in May 2014.
 In a review on Pitchfork described it as "wistful dream pop" while it received an aggregated score of 83 on Metacritic.
-They preceded to go on tour in North America and Europe supporting The Pains of Being Pure At Heart.
+They toured North America and Europe supporting The Pains of Being Pure At Heart.

 After the release of Loom, Weiss began composing new songs while experimenting with electronic sounds.
 The new material was played live during a short tour supporting Lower Dens in October 2015.
 This experience changed some of the material as the band "wanted to write an album that would make the stage shake, and we had to work out how we could sound stronger and get our ideas across in a more concise way".
 By the end of December 2015 the recording had been completed.